Ashwin-R/old_website/_pages/about.md

-I received my PhD from the University of Michigan's School of Information.
+I received my PhD in Information from the [University of Michigan](https://www.si.umich.edu/).
 Before starting my PhD, I worked at [Doximity](https://www.doximity.com/), a social network for medical professionals, as a data scientist for a few years.
 I have a Masters degree in Computer Science from [Arizona State University](https://scai.engineering.asu.edu/).
-Before that, I completed my Bachelors degree in Computer Science from VIT University, India.
+Before that, I completed my Bachelors degree in Computer Science from [VIT University, India](https://vit.ac.in/).